GitLab token overview

 You can use the group access tokens API to programmatically take action, such as rotating a group access token.

-Direct members of a group with the Owner role receive an email when group access tokens are seven days or less from expiration.
+Direct members of a group with the Owner role receive an email when group access tokens are nearly expired.
 Inherited members do not receive an email.

 Deploy tokens